 COVID-19 information for Victoria University of Wellington international students affected by travel restrictions.

-If you are a student affected by the COVID-19 travel restrictions, we have answers to some common questions.
+If you are a prospective or current student affected by the COVID-19 New Zealand border restrictions, we have answers to some common questions.
 This includes information about what to do if you are not able to attend your classes at Victoria University of Wellington, New Zealand.

 About COVID-19 in New Zealand

-The New Zealand Government has a four-stage alert level system, and New Zealand dropped from level 3 to level 2 on Thursday 14 May.
-This has allowed campuses to reopen, however all teaching will remain online for the rest of Trimester 1.
+The New Zealand Government has a four-stage alert level system, and New Zealand moved from level 1 to level 2 on Wednesday 12 August, with Auckland moving to alert level 3.
+There will be no interruption to online delivery of courses.